PapaCyber/FilePermissions/README.md

 <br> In the command "chmod **o-w** project_k.txt"

 <br>The first argument is "o-w", "o" means other, "-" means to remove, we use "+" for adding permissions. "w" means write which means I want to remove write permissions to the "other" group.

-<br> The second argument is the file I want to change the permissions for the file "project_k.txt.
+<br> The second argument is the file I want to change the permissions for, which is "project_k.txt.

 <br>After I typed this command.
 It now reads” -rw-rw-r--”.
 Write permissions are now removed from "other".